 Question: "How should Christian parents handle the death of a child?"

-Answer: As parents, we cannot imagine a more traumatic experience than losing a child.
+Answer: As parents, we cannot imagine a more traumatic experience than the death of a child.
 All parents naturally expect their children to outlive them.
-Such a loss is an extraordinary out-of-order event that brings with it an overwhelming sense of pain and lingering grief.
+Such a loss is an extraordinary, out-of-order event that brings with it an overwhelming sense of pain and lingering grief.
 It is a life-altering experience that presents unique challenges to parents as they seek to rebuild their lives without their child.

 First, we should note that each person handles grief differently.
 Emotions vary widely in their intensity.
 These emotions are normal and natural.
-Secondly, no parent ever “gets over” or “moves on” from the loss of a child.
+Second, no parent ever “gets over” or “moves on” from the death of a child.
 It’s not like an illness from which we recover.
 Most counselors liken it to a life-changing physical injury.
-However, we should also know that though we may always feel the loss, its intensity does diminish with time.
+However, we should also know that, though we may always feel the loss, its intensity does diminish with time.

 • Recognize that you are not alone.
 You have God.
 You have your brothers and sisters in Christ.
 You have close friends and family.
 Lean on them.
 They are there to help you.